-Building an audience using the adventures and misadventures of your life, then pushing products to that audience was a part of the new economy that the Kardashians mastered while many business people didn't even know it existed.
+Building an audience by using the adventures and misadventures of your life, then pushing products to that audience is a part of the new economy that the Kardashians mastered while many business people didn't even know it existed.

 The easy rebuttal to naysayers is that many kids have been left vast amounts of wealth and didn't accomplish what the Kardashians did; and there have been celebrities with sex-tapes prior to the Kardashians that never obtained the level of fame or success the Kardashians did.